Texas Absentee Ballot Guide

 - Voter Registration Form: Postmarked 30 days before the election

-- Absentee Ballot Application: Received by the close of business on the Tuesday before the election
+- Absentee Ballot Application: Received by the close of business on the 9th day before the election (however, it must be a weekday, so it will actually be the 2nd Friday before an election for most elections)

 - Voted Absentee Ballot: Received by 7:00 pm on Election Day